 Defining a budget is the responsible way to start a renovation.
 You may have already set a budget or you may need help forecasting a budget.
 Our goal is to provide the best value for the money when investing in your home.
 We will be upfront on evaluating if you can get what you want within budget or if you need to scale back the scope of work.

 We present the total price of your project before a deposit is made.
-Additionally, we provide an itemized quote of each phase of the project that includes materials.
+Additionally, we provide an itemized quote of each phase of the project.
 The price of a newly renovated kitchen or bath with the same layout and scope of work can change as much as 35% with material selections–same amount of work just different material.
 We present materials for every price point.
 We value engineer every job so you get the desired look and design within your budget.